Vitali Klitschko: Mayor of Kyiv

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-In February 2022, Klitschko and his brother pledged to take up arms to protect the capital of Ukraine, Kyiv, in response to Russia's invasion of Ukraine that began on 24 February.
+In February 2022, Klitschko and his brother Wladimir Klitschko pledged to take up arms to protect the capital of Ukraine, Kyiv, in response to Russia's invasion of Ukraine that began on 24 February.
 On 25 February, Klitschko posted a video on his Telegram channel to report on casualties in the capital city, stating, "The night was difficult, but there are no Russian troops in the capital.
 The enemy is trying to break into the city, in particular, from [the direction of] Hostomel, Zhytomyr."
 On 11 March Klitschko made a guest appearance on CNN's State of the Union.

-On 15 March, Klitschko announced a 36-hour curfew from Tuesday night amid what he called a difficult and dangerous moment, stating, "I ask all Kyivites to get prepared to stay at home for two days, or if the sirens go off, in the shelters," About half of Kyiv's 3.4 million residents had fled, and many of those who remain are spending nights sheltering in underground stations.
-At the time, the capital was almost encircled by Russian forces.
-An armistice discussion was scheduled to occur.
+On 15 March, Klitschko announced a 36-hour curfew from Tuesday night amid what he called a difficult and dangerous moment, stating, "I ask all Kyivites to get prepared to stay at home for two days, or if the sirens go off, in the shelters," About half of Kyiv's 3.4 million residents had fled.
 On 23 March, Klitschko and his brother reported from a bandstand in a park victories around Kyiv: Ukrainian forces had taken back most of Irpin (east of Kyiv), all of Makariv (west of Kyiv) and were battling for the village of Liutizh, 20 miles to the north.
 By 31 March, Russian forces had withdrawn from Kyiv.

-The following morning, Klitschko proclaimed a Ukrainian victory.
+On 10 March 2022, Vitali and Wladimir announced via Telegram that they had raised €100 million of financial support for Ukraine with a fundraising campaign in Germany.

-On 6 May, Klitschko warned on Telegram that there was a high probability of rocket fire across Ukraine in the coming days.
+On 6 May, Klitschko warned that there was a high probability of rocket fire across Ukraine in the coming days.
 There were no plans for a curfew but street patrols would be reinforced.
 On 23 May, Klitschko and Ukraine Foreign Minister Dmytro Kuleba were in Davos, Switzerland to attend the World Economic Forum annual meeting.
 Klitschko and his brother spoke at length to an audience the same day.
 They told delegates to back Ukraine despite the economic pain, and that "we are defending you".
 They later said in an interview with Sky News, that the "biggest mistake" their audience could make was to think that the "Ukraine war doesn't affect everyone."

 On 18 June, Klitschko said that Vladimir Putin was destroying millions of lives in both Ukraine and Russia, adding that Russian soldiers are dying for nothing more than Putin's ambitions.
 At the end of June, the Klitschko brothers attended, along with a large delegation of Ukrainians, the 2022 NATO Madrid summit.

+On 23 July 2022, The Times posted an article in which it alleged that Vitali and Wladimir were on Vladimir Putin's personal hitlist of 24 high-profile Ukrainian figures whom he wanted assassinated.

+In a December 2023 interview with Der Spiegel, Klitschko accused President Zelenskyy of authoritarianism due to the president's use of powers under martial law.
+Of the president, Klitschko said, "At some point we will no longer be any different from Russia, where everything depends on the whim of one man."